The US requires all Americans to file US taxes every year, reporting their worldwide income. This includes Americans living abroad.

 Can expats receive Medicare coverage abroad?

-Despite expats who work for an American firm and those who are self-employed having to pay Medicare Tax, Medicare won’t pay for their health care or supplies abroad.
+Despite expats who work for an American firm and those who are self-employed having to pay Medicare Tax, the Medicare system won’t pay for their health care or supplies abroad.

 Exceptions are only made if a foreign hospital is nearer than a US hospital to your US home (so for Americans living in the US near the Canadian or Mexican borders), or if they happen to be near these borders in an emergency medical situation, even if they live elsewhere in the US.
 Medicare will also pay Canadian medical costs for Americans who have a medical emergency while traveling between the US and Alaska, if a Canadian hospital is nearer than a US one.
 The only other exception is an emergency on a cruise ship not more than 6 hours from a US port.